-and used these landmarks (see Figure 1) to remove images where the subject is not facing the camera.
+As the FairFace dataset contains more than 100,000 images, we could not manually filter all images by our predefined criteria.
+Therefore, we created a preprocessing script with the following functions: (1) We removed any images with age labels lower than 27 or higher than 40 (2) We detected faces within each image using the python library "facerecognition" and removed any images where the number of faces was equal to zero or greater than one.
+(3) We detected face landmarks using the python library mediapipe [51] and used these landmarks (see Figure 1) to remove images where the subject is not facing the camera.
 A face is considered to be non-frontal if it deviates on the x-axis (see Figure 1b) or the y-axis (see Figure 1c) beyond a threshold of 0.09, or if both thresholds are crossed, indicating that the face is completely non-frontal ((see Figure 1d).
 If none of the thresholds are crossed, the face is considered to be frontally aligned (see Figure 1a).
-(4) We detected facial expressions using a machine learning model based on8.
+(4) We detected facial expressions using a machine learning model based on.
 We selected only images with neutral facial expressions.
 (5) Finally, we were left with 1,834 images which we manually filtered.
 Three authors evaluated each of the remaining images and only selected those that fit all of the above criteria.
 The three authors triple-coded and only included images where all agreed.
 This resulted in 56 portraits, four for each sex and ethnicity combination.